KEO-cls-eedi/specification/doc/clseedi.md

 ### Limits {#StateLimits}

-The `limits` property in the `state` reflects the current power limits in terms of the EEBUS use cases LPC and LPP.
+The `limits` property in the `state` reflects the current power limits in terms of the EEBUS use cases LPC, LPP for ad-hoc limitation and in terms of EEBUS use case POEN for limitation curves.

+#### Ad-hoc limits (LPC/LPP)
 The `active` flag indicates if the power limit has been accepted and is active.
 The `duration` indicates the remaining active time in seconds of the power limit
 <span id="REQ-38"><a href="#REQ-38">[REQ-38]</a></span>.